-For example, Kyle and Carson, the owners of Wealthy Affiliate Platform that I mentioned earlier, use it to show their day to day lives and their families.
+For example, Kyle and Carson, the owners of the Wealthy Affiliate Platform that I mentioned earlier, use it to show their day-to-day lives and their families.

-This build trust because their potential customers can relate better.
+This builds trust because their potential customers can relate better.

 Instagram guide for you: